-Developing strategies for a healthy work/life balance can help an individual in every area of their professional life.
+Developing strategies to overcome burnout and balance work with fun activities can help an individual in every area of their professional life.
 For example, reducing stress, learning to advocate for oneself, and improving time management are all areas that, when mastered, can help someone have the time and energy to focus on their career goals.

 Examples of work/life coaching topics include: